caltechlibrary/dataset/how-to/cloning-and-samples.md

 First since dataset is a folder with collections.json, pairtree and frames we can "clone" an the complete collection by simply copying the folder and its contents.
-This can be done with standard operating system tools (e.g. File managers, command line) or in the case of cloud storage with the tools provided by the vendor for managing content in the cloud.
+This can be done with standard operating system tools (e.g. File managers, command line).
-If you're working with a whole collection this is the best approach.

 ## Taking a sample